Singular foliations with trivial canonical class: Introduction

-Let $\mathcal F$ be a singular holomorphic foliation on a compact complex manifold $X$, and $K\F$ be its canonical line bundle.
-In strict analogy with the case of complex manifolds, the canonical line bundle of $\F$ is the line bundle on $X$ which, away from the singular set of $\F$, coincides with bundle of differential forms of maximal degree along the leaves of $\F$.
+Let $\mathcal F$ be a singular holomorphic foliation on a compact complex manifold $X$, and let $\KF$ be its canonical bundle.
+In analogy with the case of complex manifolds, the canonical bundle of $\F$ is the line bundle on $X$ which, away from the singular set of $\F$, coincides with the bundle of differential forms of maximal degree along the leaves of $\F$.

-As in the case of manifolds, one expects that $K \F$ governs much of the geometry of $\F$.
+As in the case of manifolds, one expects that $\KF$ governs much of the geometry of $\F$.
 When $X$ is a projective surface, this vague expectation has already been turned into precise results.
-There is now a birational classification of foliations on projective surfaces, very much in the spirit of Enriques-Kodaira classification of projective surfaces, in terms of numerical properties of $K \F$, see \cite{McQ, Brunella}.
+There is now a birational classification of foliations on projective surfaces, very much in the spirit of Enriques-Kodaira classification of projective surfaces, in terms of numerical properties of $\KF$, see \cite{McQ,Brunella}.

-In this paper we investigate the structure of codimension one foliations on projective manifolds with $K \F$ numerically equivalent to zero.
-We were dragged into this problem by a desire to better understand/generalize two previous results on the subject.
-The first, by Cerveau and Lins Neto \cite{CerveauLinsNetoAnnals}, concerns the description of irreducible components of the space of foliations on $\P^3$ with $K \F =0$.
-While the second, by the third author of this paper \cite{Touzet}, classifies smooth codimension one foliations with numerically trivial canonical bundle on compact K\"ahler manifolds.
+In this paper, we investigate the structure of singular holomorphic codimension one foliations on projective manifolds with $\KF$ numerically equivalent to zero.
+We were dragged into the subject by a desire to better understand previous results, most notably \cite{CerveauLinsNetoAnnals} and \cite{Touzet}, which we recall below.
+Further motivation comes from the study of holomorphic Poisson manifolds, see \cite{Polishchuk, LimaPereira}.

-Further motivation comes from the study of holomorphic Poisson manifolds as studied in \cite{Polishchuk}, and also from \cite[Corollary 4.6]{Peternell} which says that foliations with numerically trivial canonical bundle naturally appears when studying the obstructions for a projective variety to have $\Omega^1_X$ generically ample.